ambekadeshmukh/free-genai-bootcamp-2025/GenAI-Architecting/Readme.md

 - Cost-effective

 ## Future-Ready 🚀
-It currently supports only one language - Tamil
+It currently supports only one language

 - Can add new languages easily
 - Updates with new AI models